Historic Hunters Hot Springs, well-known for its own geyser, is located near a small town of Lakeview in Southeastern Oregon.

 The very hot water is coming into the pool through the hose.
 Cold water is mixed with the hot water to keep the temperature comfortable.

 The soaking pool is surrounded by the building and wall, giving visitors some privacy and protection from cold winds.
 The open-air feature of the pool allows observing the breathtaking night sky while enjoying the benefits of the mineral-rich water.

-Development: Resort, large pool
+Development: Resort, swimming-size pool

-Accommodations: Resort, RV park, campground
+Accommodations: Rooms, RV park, campground